Mariangela/mesos-artifacts/wso2is-km/README.md

 These Mesos Artifacts provide the resources and instructions to deploy WSO2 Identity Server Key Manager on Mesos DC/OS.

-## Getting Started

-To deploy a WSO2 product on Mesos DC/OS, follow the below steps:
+Follow the instructions below to deploy a WSO2 product on Mesos DC/OS:

 - Build WSO2 Identity Server Key Manager Docker image using [WSO2 Dockerfiles](https://github.com/wso2/dockerfiles).
 - Load above Docker images to Mesos slave nodes or import them to a central Docker registry.